vipinmcemids/Emids-UI-Developer-Interview-Questions/README.md

 **1. How can you integrate CSS on a web page? / Different types of methods to integrate CSS ?**

-A: There are three methods to integrate CSS on web pages.
+A: There are three methods to integrate CSS on web pages:

 	a) Inline method
 	b) Embedded/Internal method
 	c) Linked/Imported/External method